geraldinepascal/FROGS-wrappers/README.md

 ## setup Galaxy environment variables

-FROGS python programs need to be available in the PATH, if installing from source or via conda, you need to add `<FROGS_PATH>/app` directory in the Galaxy PATH environment variable. (see [environment-setup-file parameter](https://docs.galaxyproject.org/en/latest/admin/config.html#environment-setup-file) )
+FROGS python programs need to be available in the PATH, if not installing from the toolshed, you need to add `<FROGS_PATH>/app` directory in the Galaxy PATH environment variable. (see [environment-setup-file parameter](https://docs.galaxyproject.org/en/latest/admin/config.html#environment-setup-file) )

 ## Install python packages inside virtual env